Y-Sui/Semantic-Parsing-for-KGQA/README.md

 Tips: [] is the entity mention of the query sentences.
 To be noted that there's no need to label the entity mention at this stage.

 ### Script
-Run the pretrained model using the following script.
+Finetune the pretrained model using the following script.

 ```bash
 python run.py \